Professional Society Scholarships

 - NOAA - The National Oceanic and Atmospheric Administration (NOAA) is pleased to announce the availability of scholarships (includes internships) to college sophomore students majoring in STEM disciplines related to oceanic and atmospheric science, research, or technology, and supportive of the purposes of NOAA’s programs and mission, e.g., biological, social and physical sciences; mathematics; engineering; and computer and information sciences.

 - Society of Fire Protection Engineers, Greater Saint Louis Chapter- The goal of this scholarship fund is to provide educational assistance to students who are seeking a degree in engineering and show interest in the fire protection field.
 It is also intended to promote the fire protection industry by encouraging students who are inclined to become Registered Professional Engineers and practice in Eastern Missouri and Southern Illinois.

-- SWE, Society of Women Engineers - The St. Louis Society of Women Engineers Professional Section is proud to be sponsoring a $1000 scholarship for the 2015-2016 academic year with generous support from local St. Louis engineering companies Lion CSG, EFK Moen, Civil Design, Inc. and IDCS.
+- SWE, Society of Women Engineers, St. Louis Chapter - The St. Louis Society of Women Engineers Professional Section is proud to be sponsoring a $1000 scholarship for the 2015-2016 academic year with generous support from local St. Louis engineering companies Lion CSG, EFK Moen, Civil Design, Inc. and IDCS.
 Eligible candidates are female undergraduate engineering students who have completed at least two semesters.
 The scholarship requires a completed application form, a current resume and academic transcript and a short essay.
 The student does not have to be a member of the Society of Women Engineers (SWE) to apply but must be a member to receive the scholarship.
 SWE collegiate membership dues are not included with the scholarship.
 The scholarship application is due April 15th and a recipient will be notified by May 30th.